Pixelalb/myrecipes-documentation/README.md

 After being uploaded to your theme folder, login to WP admin panel, go to Appearence -> Themes and activate myRecipes theme.

 This theme requires the **"Advanced Custom Fields"** and **"Contact Form 7"** plugins.
 It also recommends **"Add This"** plugin (for social media buttons).
-Install these plugins manually or click the "Begin installing plugins" link and let the Wordpress install them automatically.
+Install these plugins by clicking the "Begin installing plugins" link and let the Wordpress install them automatically.
+You can also install the plugins manually (plugins attached to the theme download file).
+Just unzip and move each plugin to the /plugins/ folder of your wordpress platform, the go to the admin panel, plugins section, and activate previously added plugins.

 Once activated, the theme automatically creates: